rahulmohoto/ACR-Hardware/README.md

 # ACR-Hardware
-Find the codes of hardware here.
+Find the python codes of raspberry pi and arduino C files here.
+Also I have included all the design files(eg. chassis design file, circuit schematic file) here.